eiji03aero/memoria/TASKS.md

 - [ ] improve memoria api docker image
     - https://github.com/davidbyttow/govips/issues/394
     - should be at least built file with dynamically linked
-- [ ] implement toast system
-    - use toast from react-spectrum
 - [ ] dao impl refactoring
     - can we implement modelname method to pass around in basedao?
-- [ ] research how we can implement clickable element
-    - what about div with button role?
 - [ ] resource owner validation for data manipulative endpoints
 - [ ] perf improve
     - album deletion